-High Performance Ratio (PR) Installation on a White Commercial Rooftop in New York State Under Winter and Spring Conditions
+High Performance Ratio (PR) Installation on a White Commercial Rooftop in New York State After One Year of Operation

 In October of 2016, a medium sized commercial installation of Prism Solar bifacial modules was commissioned in Kingston, NY and installed by Sunrise Solar Solutions; aerial images of the system can be seen in Figure 1.
 The major electrical components of the system are listed below in Table 1.